June-Skeeter/Module5_GEOS270/docs/Application_Part3.md

 ---

-# Setup
+# Reclassify

-Reclassify distance and elevation
+Reclassify distance and elevation.
+You should complete these general steps.
+Refer to the short video at the bottom of the page for reference.

 **1**{: .label .label-red } Reclassify the **Euclidean Distance** layer following the table below.